TABLE OF CONTENTS

 Using forms of authentication—including the aforementioned CVV code, address, and two-factor authentication—can mitigate risks associated with credit card payments.
 However, consumers tend to prefer quick, seamless transactions without the need for passwords, SMS codes, security questions, and other forms of authentication.
 As a merchant, balancing the need for credit card authentication while providing convenience to your customers can be challenging.

 While customers may find authentication annoying, the modern payment landscape requires businesses to utilize ample security measures.
 Even though authentication is not a legal requirement, forgoing it can expose your business to increased chargebacks and fraud.
-Once your chargeback ratio exceeds acceptable levels, your business may face increased chargeback fees, increased processing fees, and the loss of your business’s merchant account altogether.
+Once your chargeback ratio exceeds acceptable levels, your business may face increased chargeback fees, increased high-risk processing fees, and the loss of your business’s merchant account altogether.
 Additionally, card associations may pursue legal action if your business is negligent in allowing the occurrence of chargebacks and fraud.

 Fortunately, there are security tools with which authentication does not have a reduced impact on payment speed.
 For example, some payment gateways allow customers to save payment details to an account, bypassing the need for inputting payment information every time they purchase a product or service online.